Posterior Meta-Replay for Continual Learning: Experimental Details

 \subsection{Hyperparameter selection}

 To gather the results, we performed extensive hyperparameter searches for all the methods across all experiments.
-Unless noted otherwise, we selected the hyperparameter configurations according to the best performance in a task-agnostic setting using the \textsc{Ent} criterion.
+Unless noted otherwise, we selected the hyperparameter configurations according to the best final performance in a task-agnostic setting using the \textit{Ent} criterion.
 In Table \ref{sm:tab:gral:hpsearch} we describe the basic grid of hyperparameter values used for all methods.
 Note that we only report the initial search grid from which a random subset of 100 calls was generated.
 The results of this initial search were thoroughly evaluated and the grid was fine-tuned individually for each method and experiment if parameter choices appeared inappropriate.

 Notably, the network architectures differ considerably across methods and across experiments, and the lists below are not exhaustive.
 We use chunked hypernetworks (cf. Sec. \ref{sm:sec:tc:system}) with architectures where the total number of parameters of the TC system is smaller than $\dim(\mathbf{w})$, except for low-dimensional problems where we only experiment with non-compressive MLP hypernetworks.
 In addition, we experiment with principled hypernetwork initializations (e.g., cf. \citet{Chang2020Principled}), that we adapted for chunked hypernetworks.
 However, we do not find a noticeable influence of the initialization on the training outcome when using the Adam optimizer.

 The hyperparameter searches were performed on the ETH Leonhard scientific compute cluster.
 For exact configurations of the reported results, please refer to our list of command line calls provided in the README files of the accompanying code base.